 Good for a variety of shipping needs, dry vans are one of the most common trailers on the road today.
-While not climate controlled, dry vans are easily secured and still protect goods from the elements.
-Shippers choose different types of dry vans depending on the cargo being shipped.
-Sometimes they need more than one truckload for shipping, but often they have less than a truckload (LTL).
-The rates for each type of load vary a great deal due to a number of factors.
+While not climate controlled, dry vans are easily secured and protect goods from the elements.
+Shippers choose different types of dry vans depending on the cargo.
+Sometimes shippers need more than one truckload for shipping, but often they have less than a truckload (LTL).
+The rates for each type of load vary a great deal due to several factors.

 National average dry van rates

 While dry van rates vary a great deal by carrier and location, there are some national averages you should be aware of.
 These rates are usually represented in cost per mile.

 As of January 2022, the average national van rate stands at $3.13 per mile.
 This represents a 14-cent per mile increase from December.

 On average, the West and Midwest have the highest rates per mile, while the Northeast has the lowest.
 This average rate is largely determined by supply and demand (how much freight there is to haul compared to the amount of truck space available) along with factors like fuel costs and truck capacity.